mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 ![](img/PostOnion.png)

+Visibility.
 Always remember the status, whether it is private, public, trash or deleted.

 Otherwise, you can add a new item to the collection by directly writing the information you need in the Json Schema by clicking the **Edit Json** button.
 In our example, we successfully added the plate Lasagna, as we can see 200 as OK success status response code.